-The electoral register is kept in two forms.
-The electoral register and the open register.
+There are two registers: the electoral register and the open register.

-is an extract of the electoral register, but is not used for elections.
+The open register is an extract of the electoral register, but is not used for elections.
 It can be bought by any person, company or organisation.
 For example, it is used by businesses and charities to confirm name and address details.
-Your name and address will be included in the open register unless you ask for them to be removed.
-Removing your details from the open register would not affect your right to vote.
-The open register has only names and address details.
-We do not pass on phone number or email address details to anyone without your permission.
+The personal data in the register must always be processed in line with data-protection legislation.

 The electoral register is open to inspection, but people cannot search for your name.
 It is kept in address order within each of the 18 electoral wards.
 You can view the register between 8:30am and 5pm Monday to Thursday, and between 8:30am and 4:30pm on Fridays at the Council House.